nasa/cumulus-distribution-api/content/s3credentials.md

 ### Bearer token

-You can provide an EDL (earthdata login) bearer token in your curl request, and the distribution api determines if you are authenticated with Earthdata Login.
-If no bearer token is provided the authentication workflow is begun.
+You can provide an EDL (Earthdata Login) bearer token in your curl request, and the distribution API determines if you are authenticated with Earthdata Login.
+If no bearer token is provided, the authentication workflow is begun.

 #### Example Request